Bejmach/flashlight_tensor/README.md

 - Matrix transformation
 - Dot product
 - ReLU and sigmoid
-- CPU only, with GPU support in plans
+- CPU only, with partial GPU support

 ## Instalation
 ```toml